This post may contain affiliate links. As an amazon associate, I earn from qualifying purchases. See my full Disclosure Policy for details.

 Instructions

-• Put back into the oven for another 35-45 min until the crumble begins to brown and the apples are soft.
+• Return the pie to the oven and bake for 35-45 minutes until the topping is golden and the apples are soft.

 Notes